chrisduesing/geospacecity/README.md

 ## Installation for My Classmates

 If you don't have Python/Flask at all, and you are a bit bewildered, chances are you are a student in my Internet Artware class.
-Since we all have Macs, and it is unlikely you are a coder, I will direct these instructions directly to you and try to keep things very clear.
+I will try to make instructions direct and clear.
+Since I believe we all have Macs, the following makes that assumption.

 First, you will want to install a program called Conda.
 It isn't strictly speaking necessary, but it will save you a lot of trouble later.
 It basically allows you to install all of the stuff you need for each Python app separately, so if two apps need different code libraries they don't clash with one another.